-NOTICE OF MOTION (extension of stay period) (returnable March 11, 2022)
+NOTICE OF MOTION (extension of stay period) (returnable June 13, 2022)

-The Applicant will make a motion to Mr. Justice McEwen of the Commercial List at 330 University Avenue, Toronto, on Friday, March 11, 2022, at 9:30 a.m. or as soon thereafter as the motion can be heard, via Zoom teleconference the details for which are in Schedule "A" hereto.
+The Applicant will make a motion to Mr. Justice McEwen of the Commercial List at 330 University Avenue, Toronto, on Monday, June 13, 2022, at 11:00 a.m. or as soon thereafter as the motion can be heard, via Zoom teleconference the details for which will be made available by the courthouse prior to the hearing on the Caselines portal set up for this matter.